 White Chocolate Brownies with raspberries are not your ordinary brownies!
 They might look a little fancy, but these are as easy to make as any typical brownie.

 I’ve said before that I’m not a huge fan of white chocolate all by itself.
-The fact is, white chocolate is not really chocolate at all since it doesn’t contain any chocolate liquor (that’s the cocoa mass that makes chocolate, chocolate).
+The fact is, white chocolate doesn’t contain any chocolate liquor (that’s the cocoa mass that makes chocolate, chocolate).
 White chocolate is made from cocoa butter, milk solids, milk fat, vanilla and sugar.

 They’re pretty, aren’t they?
 Believe me, they taste as good as they look.

 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

 - 10 oz white chocolate (chopped to pieces smaller than a pea)